wolflikeshug/online-inventory-system-for-biological-lab/documentation/limitations.md

 - No tag functionality (eg. can't mark a sample as freeze stored (thawed? idk)): They can add info to notes and search for them by notes.

 - Usernames are Case sensitive so be carefull when logging back in

+- Import date must be one format: right now it's set to dd/MM/yyyy (please specify if otherwise)